jiwoongbio/FMAP/README.md

 * Linux commands: [```wget```](https://www.gnu.org/software/wget/), ```cat```, ```sort```

 * [Bio::DB::Taxonomy](http://search.cpan.org/dist/BioPerl/Bio/DB/Taxonomy.pm) - Access to a taxonomy database (which is required only if you want to build a custom database.)

+* [XML::LibXML](http://search.cpan.org/dist/XML-LibXML/LibXML.pod) - Perl Binding for libxml2 (which is required only if you want to download genome sequences.)

 ## Command usages